 - Discuss common purpose

-And of course, carefully consider how you can purposefully manage the Time, the Place, and the emotional Mood.
+- Don’t forget the atmosphere!
+Carefully consider how you can purposefully manage the time, place and emotional mood.

 ENS consultants work with clients all over the world to help them learn how to focus on process rather than content when trying to break a deadlock.
 Understanding how to do this can be a critical factor in moving past your sticking point and achieving your desired outcomes.

 To discuss this article in more depth and explore how you can develop your negotiation capabilities, contact us on the form below.